xp44mm/Notebook/Document Object Model/Altering the DOM with JavaScript.md

 ul.removeChild(li)
 ```

-We can’t simply say remove `` and expect the JavaScript to know which list item to remove.
+We can’t simply say remove `<li>` and expect the JavaScript to know which list item to remove.
 We need to tell our JavaScript which one to remove explicitly.

 If you can use `querySelector` to choose with element to remove, that’s going to be the easiest method: